Intervention Order Hearings

-If you have received a summons for a family violence intervention order hearing, you may be wondering how a Magistrate reaches their decisions as to whether family violence has been committed.1
+If you have received a summons for a family violence intervention order hearing, you may be wondering how the court will prove family violence, or how a Magistrate reaches their decisions as to whether family violence has been committed.1

 The Burden and Standard of Proof